jeremybower/workspace/README.md

 #### Step 1: Config Files

-Setup a top-level configuration file to use the same defaults for all Dockerfiles in a project:
+Setup a general configuration file to use the same defaults for all Dockerfiles in a project:

 `config.yml`: